ionic-team/ionic-docs/src/pages/publishing/app-store.md

 ## Generating a release build

-If the iOS platform is not already add, be sure to add it:
+If the iOS platform is not already added, be sure to add it:

 ```shell
 $ ionic cordova platform add ios